 An RV queen mattress can come in a variety of dimensions.

 A regular 'house' queen mattress measures 60 x 80 inches.
-You could have a typical 'house' queen mattress in your RV.
+Undoubtedly, you could have a typical 'house' queen mattress in your RV.

 If so, yours is called a regular RV queen mattress.